MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 #### InstallationId

 If an `InstallationId` is set, a custom header `X-ZUMO-INSTALLATION-ID` is sent with each request to identify the combination of the application on a specific device.
 This header can be recorded in logs and allows you to determine the number of distinct installations for your app.
-By default, the `InstallationId` is not set.
 If you use `InstallationId`, the ID should be stored in persistent storage on the device so that unique installations can be tracked.

 #### OfflineStore